Sri Kurmam

-Sri Kurmam also known as Srikurmu or Srikurmais a village near Srikakulam, Andhra Pradesh, India.
-Srikurmam village is situated at a distance of 14.5 km to the South-east of Srikakulam town.
-It is in the Gara mandal of Srikakulam district.
-The village was named after the Srikurmam temple dedicated to Kurma avatar of the Hindu god Vishnu, which was re-established by Eastern Ganga Dynasty King Anantavarman Chodaganga Deva.
+Sri Kurmam also known as Srikurmu or Srikurma is a village near Srikakulam, Andhra Pradesh, India, 14.5 km southeast of Srikakulam town in the Gara mandal of Srikakulam district.
+It was named after the Srikurmam temple dedicated to Kurma avatar of the Hindu god Vishnu, which was re-established by Eastern Ganga Dynasty king Anantavarman Chodaganga Deva.

 Geography

 Sri Kurmam is located at a latitude of 18° 16' N, a longitude of 84° 1' E and an altitude of 17 meters (59 feet).

-This location puts the temple about 3 km from the Bay of Bengal.